Safetray: History

 Wait staff trays are typically large circular disks used to serve drinks and/or food to people in restaurants, bars, and other hospitality industry businesses.
 The waiter or waitress carries the tray with the open palm of one hand placed underneath, in about the center of the tray, relying on dry friction between the hand and the smooth metal or plastic undersurface of the tray to retain control of the tray.
 Occasionally, the tray may slide from the waitperson's hand, and the contents crash to the floor.
-In a May 2012 survey of food industry servers, those responding revealed nearly 25 percent of staff that work or have worked in the hospitality industry have suffered an injury as a result of a toppled serving tray.
-Of those people questioned, 23 percent had burned or cut themselves while trying to serve drinks or food from a serving tray.
+In a May 2012 survey of food industry servers, those responding revealed nearly 25 per cent of staff that work or have worked in the hospitality industry have suffered an injury as a result of a toppled serving tray.
+Of those people questioned, 23 per cent had burned or cut themselves while trying to serve drinks or food from a serving tray.

 Different devices have been developed in an effort to assist waitstaff in stabilising the service trays.
 Inventors have tried techniques such as attaching finger knobs/hubs (1998) and removable hand posts (2010) that protrude from the underside of the tray.
 They also tried the use of finger insertion holes in the tray to stabilize the tray.
 To restrain the hand to the underside of the tray, inventors have looked into devices such as a hand panel allowing insertion of two fingers of a hand (1985), a separately-fingered digit forward-retention device (1999), and a stretchable strap that forms a loop into which the user's fingers are inserted (2003).